Ability to Pay

 A deduction taken for property damage suffered during a disaster or other such event.

 Payments made to an ex-spouse or legally separated spouse for the care of a child.
-Child support payments are generally neither taxable nor deductible.
+Generally, child support payments are neither taxable nor deductible.

 The part of the Consolidated Omnibus Budget Reconciliation Act of 1985 that, in many cases, provides continuation of employer-sponsored health insurance for workers who have lost their jobs.